Aliases for MCM5 Gene

 GeneCards Summary for MCM5 Gene

 MCM5 (Minichromosome Maintenance Complex Component 5) is a Protein Coding gene.
 Diseases associated with MCM5 include Meier-Gorlin Syndrome 8 and Genitourinary Tract Anomalies.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Mitotic G1-G1/S phases.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and DNA replication origin binding.
 An important paralog of this gene is MCM6.

 UniProtKB/Swiss-Prot Summary for MCM5 Gene